sftgunner/edinplus-integration/README.md

 Output channels are named as "{area} {channel name}" (e.g. "Living Room downlighters"), and will automatically be assigned to a HomeAssistant area with the same name as the eDIN+ room.

-Input channels are named as "Light switch ({channel name})", and will automatically be assigned to a HomeAssistant area with the same name as the eDIN+ room.
+Input channels are named as "{area} {channel name} switch" (e.g. "Living Room downlighters switch") for contact modules, or "{area} {plate name} button {N}" (e.g. Bedroom Keypad button 2) for wall plates.
+Input channels will automatically be assigned to a HomeAssistant area with the same name as the eDIN+ room.

 ### Discovery